The Burden That Travels With You

 - Israeli pension funds are generally not PFICs due to treaty provisions, but Israeli mutual funds and many Keren Hishtalmut investment tracks may be

-The practical result: US citizens should typically invest in Israel through direct share-buying on the Tel Aviv Stock Exchange (rather than Israeli funds) or through US brokerage accounts using US-domiciled ETFs.
+The practical result: a common approach for US citizens is investing in Israel through direct share-buying on the Tel Aviv Stock Exchange (rather than Israeli funds) or through US brokerage accounts using US-domiciled ETFs.
 Investing in Israeli mutual funds as a US citizen can result in a tax rate that exceeds the actual investment return.

 If you are a US citizen with any Israeli investment accounts, discuss the PFIC issue with a US CPA who knows Israeli tax before investing.